 One of the best things about yWriter is that it can be downloaded and used without spending a penny.
 Moreover, yWriter has no ads, and doesn't download annoying, sometimes dangerous software from outside sources.
 Simon Hayes, who created yWriter, suggested users to donate $24.95 or $11.95 to support him and give you some extra benefits.
 If you donate $24.95, you’ll get a discount on his ebook services, as well as manuscript evaluation.
 But there are no additional benefits you get when you pay, you’re merely helping the business grow.

 When compared to other writing apps prices, the registration with yWriter only costs $24.95, which is quite affordable for many users.
 Typically, this type of writing software costs at least $50.
 Despite the fact that yWriter does not provide the same high-quality features as other apps does, including like Scrivener, it is still a fantastic deal for writers who want to enjoy acceptable writing features for free.

 2. Smooth Writing Experience

 The primary purpose of yWriter is to work as a writing app, and it seems that it does its intended job fairly well.
-We must say that yWriter has a user-friendly interface, so almost anyone with no experience can easily use this app. yWriter features a straightforward user interface that is easy to use to create scenes and chapters and inserting content into them.
+I must say that yWriter has a user-friendly interface, so almost anyone with no experience can easily use this app. yWriter features a straightforward user interface that is easy to use to create scenes and chapters and inserting content into them.

 yWriter also offers areas to save the setting and character information.
 Adding locations and characters to yWriter is truly a breeze, although there are some imperfect elements about it.
 Adding side characters, as well as adding a description to each character, is also quick and easy.